New York vs. Los Angeles for Film and TV Career Opportunities

-Now what many people automatically assume is that if you want a job in television or film, go to Los Angeles.
+Many people automatically assume if you want a job in television or film, you should go to Los Angeles.
 If you're looking for a job in the theater, well New York is the place to be.
 At one point in time, this was certainly true.
 However, New York has had a surge of film and TV production over the past few decades and there is a valid argument that both Los Angeles and New York offer up an equal amount of opportunity.

-With 72-degree temperature and sunny skies almost year round, it’s hard for almost any city to compete with the weather in Los Angeles.
-It’s one of the many reasons why convertibles dominate the roadways and why Max Sennett set up shop in Los Angeles so many decades ago.
+With 72-degree temperature and sunny skies almost year-round, it’s hard for almost any city to compete with the weather in Los Angeles.
+It’s one of the many reasons why convertibles dominate the roadways and why so many studios set up shop in Los Angeles so many decades ago.

 Most major studios have satellite offices in New York that manage their New York-based productions as well as provide additional avenues for content development and revenue generation.
 Many of these satellite offices are actually becoming larger and larger each year as many high-profile filmmakers and independent production companies base their operations in New York.

 Many in the industry say that if a career in television development or writing for television is what you're after then Los Angeles is definitely where you should be.
 Although there are numerous productions currently based in New York, most of the development work happens in Los Angeles.

 That said, crew positions such as cinematographers, make-up artists, gaffers, set designers, and other positions were abundant in both cities.